Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Introduction

-Different from the recent work of fine-tuning~\citep{GuDAC,GuAAAI,malladi2023fine,yang2024adazeta,zhangrevisiting,gautamvariance}, we investigate {\bf end-to-end BP-free training of real-size PINNs on photonic chips from scratch}.
-This is a more challenging task because of (1) the differential operators in the PINN loss evaluation, and (2) the large number of optimization variables that cause divergence in end-to-end ZO training, (3) the scalability issue and lack of photonic memory on photonic chips.
-This paper presents, for the first time, a {\bf real-size} and {\bf real-time} photonic accelerator to train PINNs with hundreds of neurons per layer on an integrated photonic platform. \textbf{Our novel contributions are summarized as follows:} \begin{itemize}[leftmargin=*] \item{\bf Two-Level BP-free PINN Training.} We present novel BP-free approaches in two implementation levels of PINN training.
+Our novel contributions are summarized as follows: \begin{itemize} \item{\bf Two-Level BP-free PINN Training.} We present a novel BP-free training approach in two implementation levels.
 Firstly, we propose a sparse-grid Stein estimator to calculate the (high-order) derivative terms in the PINN loss.
 Secondly, we propose a tensor-compressed variance reduction approach to improve the convergence of ZO-SGD.
 These innovations can completely bypass the need for photonic memory, and greatly improve the convergence of on-chip BP-free training. \item{\bf A Scalable Photonic Design.} We present a scalable and easy-to-implement photonic accelerator design.
 We reuse a tensorized ONN inference accelerator, and just add a digital controller to implement on-chip BP-free training.
 We present two designs: one implements the whole model on a single chip, and another uses a single photonic tensor core with time multiplexing.
-Our design can scale up to train real-size PINNs with hundreds of neurons per layer. \item {\bf Numerical Experiments and Hardware Emulation.} We validate our method in solving a variaty of PDEs.
-Our two-level BP-free PINN training achieves a competitive error compared to standard PINN training with BP, and achieves the lowest error compared with previous photonic on-chip training methods.
+Our design can scale up to train real-size PINNs with hundreds of neurons per layer. \item {\bf Numerical Experiments and Hardware Emulation.} We validate our method in solving various PDEs.
+Our BP-free training achieves a competitive error compared to standard PINN training with BP, and achieves the lowest error compared with previous photonic on-chip training methods.
 We further evaluate the performance of our photonic training accelerator on solving a Black-Scholes PDE.
-The simulation results show that our design can reduce the number of MZIs by $42.7\times$, with only 1.64 seconds to solve this equation. \end{itemize} To the best of our knowledge, this is the first optical PINN training framework to solve real-size PDEs.
-Our approach shows the great promise of photonic computing in solving AI-based scientific computing problems.
-Our results can also be extended to lightweight neural networks other than PINNs and other edge platforms, as shown in Appendix \ref{apdx:Broader Impacts}.
+The pre-silicon simulation results show that our design can reduce the number of MZIs by $42.7\times$, with only 1.64 seconds to solve this equation. \end{itemize}